Donate Sponsor

 I’m allergic to my cat.
 What can I do?

-If you or somebody in your home thinks they may be allergic to your cat, no need to worry, there are lots of treatments available to manage symptoms.
-It’s worth speaking to your GP before you consider rehoming your cat, as it’s possible you could be allergic to pollen, dust mites and even perfumes rather than your cat.
+If you or somebody in your home thinks they may be allergic to your cat, there’s no need to worry; there are lots of treatments available to manage symptoms.
+It’s worth speaking to your GP before you consider rehoming your cat.
+It’s possible you could be allergic to pollen, dust mites or even perfumes, rather than your cat.

 • avoid letting your cat lick you, as sometimes this can make symptoms worse